 Paid Family Leave benefits phase in over four years.
 During 2018, you can take up to eight weeks of Paid Family Leave and receive 50% of your average weekly wage (AWW), capped at 50% of the New York State Average Weekly Wage (SAWW).
 Your AWW is the average of your last eight weeks of pay prior to starting Paid Family Leave.
 The SAWW is updated annually.
 For more information on benefits, visit the New York Paid Family Leave website (external – opens in a new window).

 Paid Family Leave does not apply to pregnancy related conditions, which are covered under a separate law (outlined below).

 Employees who work in New York State may be eligible for both Paid Family Leave and disability benefits, although they may not be taken simultaneously.

 If you are disabled due to pregnancy, you may be entitled to up to 26 weeks of disability benefits.
 You will need to submit a medical report completed by a doctor or certified nurse midwife stating your disability is due to pregnancy.
 The medical report should describe specific pregnancy complications, rather than just general prognosis, if your disability:

 - started more than four weeks before the anticipated birth date; OR

 - lasts more than four to six weeks after the actual birth date

 Disability benefits are cash only benefits.
 Cash benefits are 50 percent of your average weekly wage for the last eight weeks worked, but no more than the maximum benefit allowed, currently $170 per week.

-Visit the New York State Workers’ Compensation Board website for more information.
+Visit the New York State Workers’ Compensation Board website (external – opens in a new window) for more information.

 Differences between Disability Benefits and Paid Family Leave